Research News

 Why do the birds sing?

-The Dawn Chorus heralds the start of a new day and is a time for songbirds to embrace their inner performer and quite simply show off!
+The Dawn Chorus heralds the start of a new day and is a time for songbirds to embrace their inner performer and quite simply show off

 Songbirds will start singing at different times, with the best time to listen around half an hour before and after sunrise.
 The song thrush is often first, followed by blackbirds, wrens and robins, who will start to sing well before the sun rises.
-At this time of day, sound travels much farther than when there is more background noise and there is often less wind.
+At this time of day, sound travels much further than when there is more background noise and there is often less wind.
 This enables the birds to hit the mark with their quest for territory or attracting a mate.
 It’s also too early to gather food in the dim light, so a perfect use of time!

-If you stop and listen, you'll start to notice that each species has at least one signature song but some having a repertoire of five tunes or more.
+If you stop and listen, you'll start to notice that each species has at least one signature song but some have a repertoire of five tunes or more.
 Incredibly the nightingale has a repertoire of more than 200 melodies.
 The songs have to be learned and it is a vital lesson, as those which sing the wrong tune, may have less success finding a mate.
-Similar to how humans make their first ventures into speech, young birds listen to their elders and test out short bursts of song.
+Similar to how children make their first ventures into speech, young birds listen to their elders and test out short bursts of song.
 If it doesn’t sound quite right, they will adapt and try again.
 For some species it is critical to learn the song at only a few months old but for others, new songs are learned throughout their life.

 How do birds sing?

-The unique nature of birdsong is due to an organ called the syrinx buried deep in the chest cavity, and sited just above where the larynx splits into the two windpipes which connect each lung.
-The syrinx, was named in 1872 after a Greek nymph who was transformed into panpipes, as it has a similar structure: Uniquely, the syrinx enables two unrelated pitches to be created at once, which means those beautiful complex songs are possible.
+The unique nature of birdsong is due to an organ called the syrinx buried deep in the chest cavity, just above where the larynx splits into the two windpipes which connect each lung.
+The syrinx, was named in 1872 after a Greek nymph who was transformed into panpipes, as it has a similar structure.
+Uniquely, the syrinx enables two unrelated pitches to be created at once, which means those beautiful complex songs are possible.

 get in touch